AmingAndrei/violence.website/content/locations/blackspace/phlegethon.md

 **Geographical and Physical Characteristics**

-The Phlegethon typically measures approximately **1.5 kilometres in width** and maintains an average **depth of 15 meters**.
+The Phlegethon typically measures approximately **1.5 km in width** and maintains an average **depth of 15 meters**.
 It manifests as a fully formed river, complete with banks and flow direction, despite lacking any conventional hydrological source.
 The river exhibits **no observable evaporation**, and its volume remains stable throughout its temporary presence at a given location.

 **Composition**